zowe/zowe-client-java-sdk/README.md

 ## Build

-The following maven command at the root prompt of the project will produce ZoweJavaSDK.jar in the target directory:
+The following maven command at the root prompt of the project will produce zowe-client-java-sdk.jar in the target directory:

     mvn clean package